 The lights I use are essentially landing lights – just like you might see on an airport runway.
 If you want more love, more positive energy, positive forces, etc. you can’t just sit around waiting for them to arrive.
 Light up the runway!
 Make it clear that you want them to land.
 Burning in your soul is an eternal semaphore.
 Each one of us is a lighthouse.
 We are more than just beacons to keep the ships from crashing in the night.
 We are sophisticated transmitters.
 Your heart is beating away, firing signals throughout your body and soul – almost 5,000 times in an hour, over 100,000 times a day.
 Do you really think the energy pulsing through you is random?
 It isn’t.
 Channel it.
 Join up with the Love Army.
 Upload your signal up to the Intergalactic Love Channel.
 The lights in my work are my semaphores.
 I’m broadcasting every night.

 Growing up, I loved the science fiction of writers like Ray Bradbury and Kurt Vonnegut.
-Disappointed the tired tropes of science fiction, that endlessly recycle tropes building on violence, dystopian futures, armageddon, space wars, militarism, and other fear-based narratives, I began to construct my own science fiction epic, Pupazzo Universo, that builds on the foundation of real science and the notion that love is the most powerful force in the universe.
-Spoiler alert – Love wins on an Intergalactic scale – don’t let the fear mongers convince you otherwise.
+Disappointed in the tired themes of more modern science fiction that endlessly recycle tropes built on violence, dystopian futures, armageddon, space wars, militarism, and other fear-based narratives, I am constructing my own science fiction epic, Pupazzo Universo, that builds on the foundation of real science and the notion that love is the most powerful force in the universe.
+Spoiler alert: Love wins on an Intergalactic scale – don’t let the fear mongers convince you otherwise.

 Click here to view some of this work in my archives.